Covid-19 access to treatment changes

 You may be eligible for Covid-19 treatments if all of the following apply:

-• You are at highest risk of getting seriously ill from Covid-19.
+• You are at highest risk of getting seriously ill from Covid-19 or are in the expanded patient group listed above.

 • You have symptoms of Covid-19 within the last five days and showing no signs of improvement.